MirayXS/legal/licenses/propriatary/propriatary_license.md

 ___

 ### Liability
-This SOFTWARE IS PROVIDED "AS-IS", with NO WARRANTY PROVIDED UNDER ANY CIRCUMSTANCE OR MEDIUM.
+THIS SOFTWARE IS PROVIDED "AS-IS", WITH NO WARRANTY PROVIDED UNDER ANY CIRCUMSTANCE OR MEDIUM.
 THE CREATOR(S) NOR LICENSE HOLDER(S) ARE LIABLE FOR ANYTHING DONE WITH THIS SOFTWARE (OR IT'S ASSOCIATED FILES) UNDER NO CIRCUMSTANCE OR MEDIUM.
 THIS INCLUDES, BUT NOT LIMITED TO: CLAIMS, DAMAGES, LEGAL INFRINGEMENT, OR ANY OTHER LIABILITY.

 ___